-Family therapy or brood counseling is an intervention dedicated to families.
+Brood counseling is an intervention dedicated to families.
 It primarily encourages better communication with each other.
 It aims to help families address problems caused by repeated patterns in behavior in certain situations.

-Brood counseling usually uses cognitive behavioral treatment and solution-focused services.
+Brood counseling usually uses cognitive-behavioral treatment and solution-focused services.
 Through these, it helps families deal with their problems.
 Each session aims to identify various issues and come up with effective solutions.

-The role of a family counselor is to be a mediator in such sessions.
+The role of a counselor is to be a mediator in such sessions.
 They provide a safe place for everyone to express their feelings.